Beman/iterator-facade-proposal/iterator-facade-proposal.md

 Cursor members shown with defaults are only required if the default is not appropriate.

 The following figure shows the relationship between cursor related concepts.
-The table is informational; actual relationships are specified by the concepts descriptions that follow.
+The figure is informational; actual relationships are specified by the concepts descriptions that follow.

 <img src="cursor-concepts.png" alt="Oops!" style="width:100%;">